Hello knitter friends!

 Following up with the series “Hats for all”, today’s post is a free Basic Newborn Knitted Hat Pattern

 Besides this series of knitting hats in all sizes, I am also working on crocheted hats for all standard sizes.
 To find them, check the crochet section of the blog.
+Soon your little bundle of joy will be all ready for you first professional photographer Austin shoot!
+Such a special memory!

 I will be using double pointed needles in all these projects, but you could also use circular knitting needles (with the magic loop method), if you prefer.